2 Data

 R (and Python’s) name for a data table stored within an active R (or Python) session, referenced by its name.

 When analyzing data read into R, the same data exists in two locations: a computer file on your computer system and an R data frame within a running R app.
 Different locations, different names: same data.
 On your computer system, identify the data table by its file name and location.
-Within an active R session, R identifies the same data from the data file by its data frame name as read into R, such as d.
+Within an active R session, R identifies the same data from the data file by the data frame name it was read into R under, such as d.

 Analogous to multiple Excel worksheets in a single Excel file, a running R session can contain multiple data frames, limited only by the amount of available memory.